Tasks as Executables (Example)§

-Say, for example, you need to build a compiler/code generator to build another part of your source code.
+Say, for example, you need to build a compiler or code generator to build another part of your source code.

 We shall use two separate Makex files to demonstrate this pattern.